 Disaster relief or rescue scams

-Whenever you get a mail asking you to donate money to a charity or a rescue operation, never respond to them.
-Most people obviously fall for these as they want to support a cause, but as there is no way to verify these scams, and people usually donate a substantial amount of money to disaster relief, this is a very dangerous fraud.
+Whenever you get an email asking you to donate to a charity or rescue operation, never respond.
+Most people obviously fall for these scams because they want to support a cause, but because there is no way to verify them, and people usually donate substantial amounts of money to disaster relief, this is a very dangerous fraud.

 Ask for help scams

-These frauds are more personal in nature, and you might get a mail with very specific details about a certain person, stuck in a situation in a random country, from where he/she cannot get back home and will ask for your money.
-People often get blindsided by the personal nature of these emails, but it is very important to remember that these are usually chain emails, and ask people to send over financial help.
+These frauds are more personal in nature, and you might get an email with very specific details about a certain person, stuck in a situation in a random country, from where he/she cannot get back home and will ask for your money.
+People often get blindsided by the personal nature of these emails, but it is very important to remember that these are usually chain emails that ask people to send financial help.

 Online scams are a huge risk as you can encounter them anywhere, and the smartest people get affected by it, as they never see it coming.
 Whenever you encounter anything on a news portal or website, it is always best to verify their credentials before you send in your money or personal details.